 The word “keep” expresses urgency and decisiveness: “Do not hesitate.
 Do not fool with false religion because of the serious damage it can do to your soul.”
 The meaning is guard, defend: “Defend yourselves from idols.
 Do not desert the reality of God’s Word for an illusion.”
 Anything or anyone that substitutes for God is idolatry.

 An “idol” is anything that represents itself as God.
 It is a substitute for the real thing.
 It can be any false idea of who God is.
 It could be any value that is central and most important to the believer.
 It is anything that comes between the soul and the Savior.
-That might be a person, a pleasure or ambition.
+That might be a person, a pleasure, or an ambition.

 The command to keep us from idols is a command to protect ourselves against spiritual corruption.
 This command presents a contrast to “the true God” of the previous verse.
 John pits the true God against false teaching.
 Their teaching was the idolatry that John refers to here: “Since you already know the true God, defend yourself against any teaching that would violate who God is.”
 How can we forsake the One who saved us and gave us operating assets for living the Christian life?